GoogleCloudPlatform/nodejs-docs-samples/appengine/sendgrid/README.md

 1. [Create a SendGrid Account](http://sendgrid.com/partner/google).
 As of September 2015, Google users start with 25,000 free emails per month.
-1. Configure your SendGrid settings in the environment variables section in `app.standard.yaml` (if you are deploying to App Engine Standard Environment) or `app.flexible.yaml` (if you are deploying to App Engine Flexible Environment).
+1. Configure your SendGrid settings in the environment variables section in `app.standard.yaml` (if you are deploying to App Engine standard environment) or `app.flexible.yaml` (if you are deploying to App Engine flexible environment).

 ## Running locally